Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

+\begin{quote} \textit{``[They're] going home to practice, and if what comes out isn't euphoric, it can be ... a barrier to practicing at all.''} \end{quote}

-\textbf{\textit{Parameter-based Goals.}} Trainees with a general knowledge of voice may start with an end-goal focused on shifting specific vocal parameters or characteristics (T1, T2, T4, T6, T9 and E4, E6).
-While providing direction for voice training, this kind of approximate goal may arise from a misconception of the importance of the single parameter, which is usually pitch (T5 and T9).
-Experts build a healthy understanding of voice parameters among trainees, allowing trainees to better leverage parameters for approximating their voice goals (E1-E3, E4, E6)
+\textbf{\textit{Parameter-Based Goals}} Trainees with some voice knowledge may begin with goals focused on specific vocal parameters (T1, T2, T4, T6, T9 and E4, E6).
+While these parameter-based descriptions provide more concrete direction than other descriptive goals, this kind of goal often arises from misconceptions about the relative importance of a single parameter, particularly pitch (T5 and T9).
+Experts worked with these trainees to develop a more holistic understanding of voice parameters, enabling more nuanced goal-setting (E1-E3, E4, E6).

-\textbf{\textit{Approximate Goals in Voice Technologies.}} Voice training technologies like voice tools \cite{voice_tools} use gender-range-based voice targets to attach the approximate goal of presenting gender identity through voice to specific pitch ranges.
-Trainees and experts lamented that this consistent categorization of voice based on pitch characteristics not only misleads trainees through over-emphasizing pitch (T3, T5, T7-T9 and E1-E3, E5), but also creates unsustainable targets for practice by failing to separate target-setting from goal-setting (T1, T5, T9, T10 and E1, E2, E4, E6).

-\textbf{\textit{Approximate Goals in Voice Training Media.}} While voice training media is a helpful tool for building voice training skills, the untargeted nature of media results in it pushing ideal voice ``standards'' that don't necessarily align with trainees' identities (T1, T8-T10).
-T9 developed a Californian ``valley girl'' accent because of the vowel training methods she learned from YouTube, resulting in others mis-identifying her as Californian.
-T1 described this ``industry-standard'' voice for transfemme individuals: \begin{quote} \textit{``I'm not going to keep pursuing... the industry standard of `We're going to make you sound like you're AFAB.
-We're going to make you sound like you're 16'.''} \end{quote}